gvsurenderreddy/OCHproxy/README.md

 # Here be dragons!
-OCHproxy is currently in α-stage and under active development.
+OCHproxy is currently in β-stage and under active development.
 Please expect a few rough edges and bugs.
 It would be nice if you could test it and report any of these.

 -----